shivyucel/infection-delay-project/README.md

 The result_data folder contains the tables used to generate the results, including the weighted median 10-day infection delay values for every region, the outbreak divided results, merged with income and centrality data.
 The final data files are 'weighted_hexagon_data.csv' and 'longford_outbreak_split_delays'.

-NOTE: The raw infection delay files take up 30+ GB of storage, and are not included here.
+NOTE: The infection delay files take up 30+ GB of storage, and are not included here.
 In both mobility scenario, 2599 tables are generated, each with 2599 columns, representing the time series of every hexagon for every outbreak scenario.
 These are then duplicated in reorient_infection_delay_tables.py, to make them amenable to analysis.

 ## Code